b-louis/cosecam/msfstools/msfs_recorder_howto.md

 7. Menus are hidden unless you move your mouse, press **'Pause'** button.

-8. Then select the **Control** section and check **AI pilot** **Now you have to set your camera**
+8. Then select the **Control** section and check **AI pilot**

+9. Now you have to unpause the game until the plane is on a stable speed, attitude and heading.<br>Unfortunatly sometime, the simulation starts at the opposite direction.

+10. When everything is stable enough, **you can set your camera**

-9. Go to **Camera** section and set
+11. Go to **Camera** section and set **Drone camera** (you'll see the camera pointing to the ground)

-10. put on pause

-11. camera

-12. remove all windows between the game and your screen

-13. Launch your script
+12. Close all ingame windows (Camera, AI pilot ...) and unpause the game.<br> **Becareful,** during the recording, you have to stand still and not move anything on your computer otherwise <br>your recording will be affected by theses changes.<br>Also **remove all windows overlaying your window game** for the same reasons above.

+13. Now on the recorder gui, start your recording or if you use a python script, launch it.

+14. We recording is finished, you'll have all your images and the planes values on the folder you specified .

 > Written with [StackEdit](https://stackedit.io/).